Trent L. Miller's ('Silcott') Story

-The Nationality & Borders Act 2022 has remedied the discrimination against people like Trent and others like him.
+After our successful campaigning and advocacy, the Nationality & Borders Act 2022 has now remedied the discrimination described below for people like Trent.

-This issue of the denial of British & British-overseas-territories citizenship by-descent came to the public spotlight in 2009 after a campaign by Tabitha Sprague of a group called U.K. Citizenship Equality Campaign.
+This issue of the denial of British & and British-overseas-territories citizenship by descent came to the public spotlight in 2009 after a campaign by Tabitha Sprague of a group called U.K. Citizenship Equality Campaign.
 In 2014, she got the British Nationality Act 1981 amended to allow illegitimate children, now adults, born to U.K. mainland fathers ONLY to have a retrospective right to register for citizenship.
-In Tabitha's case, her father was a British mainland-born, and her mother, an American.
+In Tabitha's case, her father was a British mainland-born, and her mother was an American.

 "I know that my noble friend is also concerned about British Overseas Territories citizens.
 Changes to those provisions require consultation with the territories concerned, which has not been possible in the time available.
 However, I assure my noble friend that the government will look for suitable opportunities to discuss this issue with the overseas territories once the provisions are implemented."

 We have an unequal position in British nationality law.
 Had we been included in the amendments, the law would be fairer for ALL children born out of wedlock.
 This failure to include us treats us as "less than" regarding our rights to inherit our father's citizenship.

 During the course of our campaign, we also became aware that children born abroad to British Overseas Territories Mothers before 1 January 1983 are also denied a route to claim their unmarried mothers' British & and British Overseas Territories citizenship by descent.